julianchen24/GitCherry/docs/design_spec.md

   Merge conflict detected.
 Resolve manually or abort?
   [Resolve] [Abort]
   ```
-* On resolve → user presses “Continue” to finalize.
+* On resolve → user presses “Continue” to finalize
 * On abort → rollback with:

   ```bash